CashScript/cashscript/website/docs/guides/debugging.md

 It is unsafe to debug transactions on mainnet as private keys will be exposed to BitAuth IDE and transmitted over the network.
 :::

-The Bithauth IDE will show you the two-way mapping between the CashScript contract code generated opcodes.
-Here is [a Bithauth IDE link][BitauthIDE] for the basic `TransferWithTimeout` contract as an example:
+The Bitauth IDE will show you the two-way mapping between the CashScript contract code generated opcodes.
+Here is [a Bitauth IDE link][BitauthIDE] for the basic `TransferWithTimeout` contract as an example:

 ```js
 // "TransferWithTimeout" contract constructor parameters